 - 35,800 working age individuals were unemployed at the start of 2020.
-If the region follows national projections, this could double within next year due to COVID-19 impacts. - The unemployment rate is 4% which has shown short term improvement, but 0.5% higher than the Scottish national level. - 24.7% of the working age population is economically inactive this is the 2nd highest rate amongst the UKs Core City Regions.
+If the region follows national projections, this could double within next year due to COVID-19 impacts. - The unemployment rate is 4% which is was the 2nd lowest amongst the UK's Core City Regions.
+But is 0.5% higher than the Scottish national level. - 24.7% of the working age population is economically inactive this is the 2nd highest rate amongst the UKs Core City Regions.